rapid-sensemaking-framework/rsf-runner/README.md

 See the full example in [example-sequence.json](./example-sequence.json).

 **Todos**
-- [ ] validate that the languages (and their versions) specified in a sequence JSON file are all present on the device, and available in the PATH, before running the sequence
+- [ ] programmatically validate that the languages (and their versions) specified in a sequence JSON file are all present on the device, and available in the PATH, before running the sequence

 ## RSF Sequences